 Protected investments/investment guarantees

-The legislative framework for foreign investments is consisted of the Macedonian Constitution (1991), national laws and bilateral and multilateral international treaties.
-On the institutional level, there is a special state agency named Invest Macedonia responsible for promotion of investments and assisting investors and exporters.
+The legislative framework for foreign investments is consisted of the Constitution of North Macedonia (1991), national laws and bilateral and multilateral international treaties.
+On the institutional level, there is a special state agency named Invest North Macedonia responsible for promotion of investments and assisting investors and exporters.

-The national legislation ensures non-discriminatory and equal treatment with respect to the protection of the rights of the foreigners before the Macedonian institutions.
-Foreigners can seek protection of their contractual and statutory rights before the Macedonian courts.
+The national legislation ensures non-discriminatory and equal treatment with respect to the protection of the rights of the foreigners before the institutions of North Macedonia.
+Foreigners can seek protection of their contractual and statutory rights before the courts of North Macedonia.
 Also, eligible disputes can be resolved before international arbitrations.
 All foreign arbitral decisions can be enforced after being recognized in accordance with the terms of the New York Convention.
 Within contractual relations, the parties can opt for competence of a foreign court whose decision would be subject to recognition as well.

 Incentives for investors